Hurricane Ian - Hotel Availability

 In the Fayetteville area, adrenaline junkies can experience once-in-a-lifetime thrills.
-From hiking, mountain biking and running miles of trails throughout Fayetteville's many parks to climbing to new heights at indoor facilities, including The Climbing Place and Triangle Rock Club, adventure activities for any fitness level are available.
-Thrill-seekers can also experience one of USA TODAY’S 10 Great Zip Lines at ZipQuest Waterfall and Treetop Adventure, soar to new heights at Paraclete XP SkyVenture and slide through the summertime at Fantasy Lake Water Park.
+From hiking, mountain biking, and running miles of trails throughout Fayetteville's many parks to climbing to new heights at indoor facilities, including The Climbing Place and Triangle Rock Club, adventure activities for any fitness level are available.
+Thrill-seekers can also experience one of USA TODAY’S 10 Great Zip Lines at ZipQuest Waterfall and Treetop Adventure, or soar to new heights at Paraclete XP SkyVenture.

-The only army museum not on an army base, the Airborne & Special Operations Museum is the only facility that tells the comprehensive history of the U.S. Army’s elite forces from test platoon to present day.
-The museum includes real equipment, life-size dioramas, multimedia exhibits, a memorial garden, Vista-scope large-screen theater and a motion simulator that puts you through the paces of Special Operations training.
+The only army museum not on an army base, the Airborne & Special Operations Museum is the only facility that tells the comprehensive history of the U.S. Army’s elite forces from test platoon to the present day.
+The museum includes real equipment, life-size dioramas, multimedia exhibits, a memorial garden, a Vista-scope large-screen theater, and a motion simulator that puts you through the paces of Special Operations training.

 The Patriots, Past & Present Cultural Heritage Trail guides followers through 250 years of military history, from the Revolutionary War era to the present day.

 The veteran-owned Fayetteville Pie Company won recognition as “The Best Pie in North Carolina” by Tasting Table.
 Each meal includes a sweet and savory pie.
 The restaurant is decorated with several generations of family photos and recipes.
 The couple chose to open their restaurant after retiring from the military.

 Pharaoh’s Village, a family-owned Mediterranean, and Turkish restaurant was ranked 46 out of the Top 100 places to eat in the United States in 2019.
 They serve scratch-made items from secret family recipes.